 This article may contain compensated links.
 Please read disclaimer for more info.

-If you are looking for a winter break in France combining mild temperatures with extraordinary scenery, the Route du Mimosa South of France could be just what you are looking for.
-From late January to March, the bright yellow of this scented plant grows prolifically in the Var region, where Provence and French Riviera meet.
-A symbol of the winter sunshine on the Côte d’Azur, the yellow mimosa is a sure sign that spring is on its way.
+If you are looking for a winter break in France combining mild temperatures with extraordinary scenery, La Route du Mimosa, South of France, could be just what you are looking for.
+From late January to March, the bright yellow of this scented plant grows prolifically in the Var region, where Provence and the French Riviera meet.
+A symbol of the winter sunshine in Southern France, the yellow mimosa is a sure sign that spring is on its way.

-The Route du Mimosa, France (D559), is a 130km road that runs from Bormes-les-Mimosas to the perfume capital Grasse and is the perfect destination for a weekend getaway in the French Riviera in wintertime.
+The Mimosa Route (D559 road), is a 130km road that runs from Bormes-les-Mimosas to the perfume capital Grasse and is the perfect destination for a weekend getaway in Southern France in wintertime.
 The drive takes less than three hours, but we are on holiday, and we want to have fun, so why rush when there are so many beautiful towns to see on the way?

-This road trip in southern France is one of the best road trips in France.
-Read more about road tripping in France:
+La Route du Mimosa, D559 France, is one of the best road trips in France.
+Read more about road-tripping in France:

 Route du Mimosa Road Trip Overview

-- Best for: flower power, perfumes, local life.
+• Best for: winter sunshine, flower power, perfumes, local life.

 Click here to rent your car in Marseille